 Call for Editors

-GSA is soliciting applications and nominations for science co-editors for Geology, GSA Bulletin, Geosphere, and GSA Today with four-year terms beginning 1 January 2018.
+GSA is soliciting applications and nominations for science co-editors with four-year terms beginning 1 January 2019.
 Duties include: ensuring stringent peer review and expeditious processing of manuscripts; making final acceptance or rejection decisions after considering reviewer recommendations; and maintaining excellent content through active solicitation of diverse and definitive manuscripts.

-GSA Bulletin: Research interests that would complement those of the continuing editors include, but are not limited to: stratigraphy; geomorphology; geochemistry; tectonics; structural geology; deformation; and paleoclimatology.
+Environmental & Engineering Geoscience Research interests that complement those of the continuing editor include, but are not limited to: hydrogeology, low-T geochemistry, geo-morphology, and/or environmental geophysics.

-Geosphere: Research interests that would complement those of the continuing editors include, but are not limited to: geochronology; geochemistry; volcanology; petrology; sedimentary geology; remote sensing/GIS; tectonics, structural geology; geosciences education; and dynamic content.
+Lithosphere Research interests that complement those of the continuing editors include, but are not limited to: tectonics and structural geology; geomorphology and neotectonics; metamorphic geology.

-Geology: Research interests that would complement those of the continuing editors include, but are not limited to: hard-rock geology; tectonics; geodynamics; geochemistry; tectonophysics;
+GSA Bulletin Research interests that complement those of the continuing editors include, but are not limited to: deformation; geochemistry; paleoclimatology; Precambrian geology; seismology; stratigraphy; structural geology; volcanology.

 Note that candidates should not feel they must have expertise in every area listed; however, editors will sometimes need to handle papers outside of their main disciplines.